Revealing the Pitfalls and Re-Evaluating the Advancement of Heterophilic Graph Learning: Quantitative Evaluation of Homophily Metrics on Synthetic Graphs

 \subsection{Evaluation of Metrics and Observation-Based Comparison}

-\paragraph{Evaluation of Metrics} The evaluation includes the following steps: 1) generate synthetic graphs with different homophily-related hyperparameters, \eg{} edge homophily for regular graphs, $\mu$ for PA model and $\beta$ for GenCat; 2) for each generated graph, nodes are randomly splitted into train/validation/test sets, in proportion of 60\%/20\%/20\%; 3) each baseline model (GCN, SGC-1, MLP-2 and MLP-1) is trained on every synthetic graph with the same hyperparameter searching range as~\cite{luan2022revisiting}, the mean test accuracy and standard deviation of $10$ runs are recorded; 4) calculate the corresponding metric values for each synthetic graph; 5) plot the metric curves and the performance curves of baseline models \wrt{} the homophily-related hyperparameters, compare their correlations. \paragraph{Comparison and Observations} The performance curves of baseline models are shown in Figure~\ref{fig:comparison_metrics} (a)(b)(c) and the metric curves are shown in Figure~\ref{fig:comparison_metrics} (d)(e)(f).
-From the figures we observe that \begin{itemize} \item \textbf{Inconsistent Shapes of GNN Performance Curves Between Methods.} The curves in RG (Figure~\ref{fig:comparison_metrics}(a)) are fully U-shaped, which indicates the performance of GNNs in low-homophily area can rebound up to the same level as the high-homophily area.
-However, in PA and GenCat, the curves are partially U-shaped, which implies that the performance in heterophily area cannot rebound back to the same level as homophily area. \item \textbf{Different Correlations Between Metrics and GNN Performance.} The highest correlated metrics are inconsistent between figures.
-For example in Figure~\ref{fig:comparison_metrics}(d), the curves of $\text{KR}_\text{L}, \text{KR}_\text{NL}$ and GNB highly correlate the curves of baseline GNNs on regular graphs.
-However, in PA, the curves of label informativeness and aggregated homophily have the highest correlations; and in GenCat, the curves of label informativeness and $\text{KR}_\text{L}, \text{KR}_\text{NL}$ exhibit the strongest correlations. \end{itemize} Based on the above analysis, it is evident that getting a consistent and strict comparison results of the metrics based on observation is hard.
-Thus, we propose the first quantitative evaluation benchmarks for homophily metrics in the next subsection.
+\paragraph{Evaluation Process} It includes the following steps: 1) generate synthetic graphs with different homophily-related hyperparameters, \eg{} $\text{H}_\text{edge}$ for regular graphs, $\mu$ for PA model and $\beta$ for GenCat; 2) split nodes randomly into 60\%/20\%/20\% for train/validation/test; 3) each baseline model (GCN, SGC-1, MLP-2 and MLP-1) is trained on every synthetic graph with the same hyperparameter searching range as~\cite{luan2022revisiting}, the mean test accuracy and standard deviation of $10$ runs are recorded; 4) calculate the corresponding metric values for each synthetic graph; 5) plot the metric curves and the model performance curves \wrt{} the homophily-related hyperparameters, observe their relations.
+The model performance curves and the metric curves are shown in Figure~\ref{fig:comparison_metrics} (a)(b)(c) and Figure~\ref{fig:comparison_metrics} (d)(e)(f).
+A metric is considered superior to another if the shape of its curve aligns more closely with GNN performance curves. \paragraph{Challenges of Observation-based Comparison} It is hard to justify which metric is superior based merely on observation.
+For example, in PA generated graphs, GNN performance exhibits a bit of bouncing back in low-homophily area.
+However, $\text{H}_\text{agg}, \text{H}_\text{neighbor}$ and $\text{LI}$ all exhibit such shape and it is difficult to determine which is better.
+Therefore, quantitative evaluation is required for strict and reliable comparison and we will provide the first quantitative evaluation on homophily metrics in the next subsection.